 That's an admission of guilt.

-Uh that means that they were legally spying on you, but you basically became a conduit into all things Trump world because once they get a FISA application on you, well, that means they have the ability to go back right through every email you've written, uh, every phone call you've made, every text message you sent or received.
+That's an admission that what we said about the bulk of the FISA applications being an unverifiable dirty dossier that Hillary paid for, that means that they were illegally spying on you, but you basically became a conduit into all things Trump world because once they get a FISA application on you, well, that means they have the ability to go back right through every email you've written, every phone call you've made, every text message you sent or received.

 Now they're admitting to it.

-First, your thoughts about it, and secondly, I know what I do.
+And secondly, I know what I do.

 I'd be suing everybody.

-Because the Inspector General, Michael Horowitz, he had a limited purview because he only worked as the inspector general of the DOJ within the confines of the DOJ in the confines of the FBI, and yet it was a very damning report.
+Do you believe as the next step now, because the Inspector General, Michael Horowitz, he had a limited purview because he only worked as the Inspector General of the DOJ within the confines of the DOJ and the confines of the FBI.

 He's now referred both Comey and McCabe for criminal investigations.

-It sounds to me like foreign countries, and this will impact you as well, because if I remember correctly, uh you were approached by a Professor Misfit and as was George Papadopoulos and Sam Clovis and others, uh, and that they were they were trying to get information on you over there.
+They've said, based on our ability to go way outside of the limited area you had in which you could look into this thing, as bad as it was, it sounds to me like foreign countries, and this will impact you as well, because if I remember correctly, you were approached by Professor Misfit, and as was George Papadopoulos and Sam Clovis and others, and that they were trying to get information on you over there.

 Now the question is, did they outsource spying to circumvent American law?